vrandall66/front-end-submissions-public/1901/mod-3/movie-tracker/mike-max.md

 ### Testing (PENDING)

-* 4 - All requirements from 3 met, all async functionality is tested, tests are passing and run efficiently (using mount only when appropriate).
 * 3 - All Redux functionality is tested (actions, reducers, mapStateToProps, mapDispatchToProps), all components are unit tested, and a valid attempt was made to test any async functionality.
-* 2 - Nearly all unit tests for Redux and React are in place.
-No attempt to test async functionality was made.
-* 1 - A valid attempt to test this application was made, but there are obvious gaps, with missing unit tests for Redux and React.

 ### Redux Architecture